zkLinkProtocol/zklink-solver/contracts/evm/README.md

   --output-amount "1.0"
 ```

-This example creates an order to transfer 1.0 ZKL token from BNB Test network to BASE Sepolia network.
+This example creates an order to transfer 1.0 ZKL token from BSC Test network to Base Sepolia network.

 #### Notes
 - Make sure you have sufficient token balance and native tokens for gas